aws-samples/amazon-lookout-for-metrics-samples/README.md

 One of the challenges encountered by teams using Amazon lookout for Metrics is quickly and efficiently connecting it to data visualization.
 The anomalies are presented as individuals in the console, each with their own graph, making it difficult to view the set as a whole.
 An automated, integrated solution is needed for deeper analysis.
-The [next_steps/l4m2quicksight/](next_steps/l4m2quicksight/) folder contains the CloudFomration-based instructions related to the corresponding blog post, providing an example for connecting Lookout for Metrics output to Amazon QuickSight.
+The [next_steps/l4m2quicksight/](next_steps/l4m2quicksight/) folder contains the CloudFormation-based instructions related to the corresponding blog post, providing an example for connecting Lookout for Metrics output to Amazon QuickSight.

 ## Workshops